openfigis/sharks/README.md

 ## Configuration file
 The application is configured using a property-value file.
 The configuration file location is passed to the application through the *system* or *env* property _**SHARKS_CONFIG**_.

+The cache expiration times are specified as value plus time unit separate by a space (for example "60 minutes").
+The time unit can be one of DAYS, HOURS, MICROSECONDS, MILLISECONDS, MINUTES, NANOSECONDS, SECONDS.

 The available configuration properties:
  - **storage.dbfile**: the access db location as absolute path
- - **cache.config**: the cache configuration file location as absolute path
  - **cache.warmup**: the type of cache warmup.
-The available types are:
+The available types are (default: parallel):
   - _**none**_: no cache warmup is made.
-Note: this will slowdown the application performance.
+Note: use this option only for test purpose.
   - _**sequential**_: the cache is warmed up calling all the external services sequentially.
   - _**parallel**_: the cache is warmed up calling the external services in parallel.
- - **cache.cleanPassphrase**: the passprhase used to clean the cache from the cache console.
+ - **cache.cleanPassphrase**: the passphrase used to clean the cache from the cache console.
 Omit it in order to not require a passphrase.
- - **cache.refreshDelay**: the delay between cache auto-refreshes.
-The delay is specified as value plus time unit separate by a space (for example "60 minutes").
-The time unit can be one of DAYS, HOURS, MICROSECONDS, MILLISECONDS, MINUTES, NANOSECONDS, SECONDS.
-Leave blank or omit to not active the auto-refresh.
+ - **cache.location**: the cache storage location (default system tmp).

  - **sharks.rest.url**: the application REST API base url, used by Swagger.
  - **sharks.client.url**: the application client base url, used for sitemap generation.

  - **refpub.url**: the base url of the RefPub service.
+ - **refpub.cacheExpiration**: the refpub cache expiration time.

  - **monikers.url**: the base url of the Monikers service.
+ - **monikers.cacheExpiration**: the monikers cache expiration time.

  - **geoserver.specieslist.url**: the url of the species list published by the GeoServer.
+ - **geoserver.cacheExpiration**: the geoserver cache expiration time.

+ - **cites.parties.url**: the url to the CITES InforMEA endpoint.
+ - **cites.cacheExpiration**: the cites cache expiration time.

+ - **cms.parties.url**: the url to the CMS InforMEA endpoint.
+ - **cms.cacheExpiration**: the cms cache expiration time.

+ - **kor.resources.url**: the url to the KOR service.
+The resource id will be appended to the end.
+ - **kor.cacheExpiration**: the kor cache expiration time.

  - **solr.url**: the Solr instance url.

-## Cache configuration
+## Internal: Cache configuration
 The cache is configured through an EhCache xml file.
+It is stored as code resource.

 The application uses the following caches:
- - **countryIso3**: cache for the Country concepts retrieved from RefPub service using ISO3 code.
+ - **refpub.countryIso3**: cache for the Country concepts retrieved from RefPub service using ISO3 code.
- - **countryIso2**: cache for the Country concepts retrieved from RefPub service using ISO2 code.
+ - **refpub.countryIso2**: cache for the Country concepts retrieved from RefPub service using ISO2 code.
- - **species**: cache for the Species concepts coming from RefPub service.
+ - **refpub.species**: cache for the Species concepts coming from RefPub service.

- - **rfb4iso**: cache for the rfb4iso3 moniker.
+ - **monikers.rfb4iso**: cache for the rfb4iso3 moniker.
- - **rfb**: cache for the rfb moniker.
+ - **monikers.rfb**: cache for the rfb moniker.
- - **rfb4fid**: cache for the fid to rgb mapping.
+ - **monikers.rfb4fid**: cache for the fid to rgb mapping.
- - **faoLexDocument**: cache for the faoLexFI moniker.
+ - **monikers.faoLexDocument**: cache for the faoLexFI moniker.

- - **specieslist**: cache for the specieslist from GeoServer.
+ - **geoserver.specieslist**: cache for the specieslist from GeoServer.

+ - **cites.parties**: cache for CITES parties

+ - **cms.parties**: cache for CMS parties

+ - **kor.resources**: cache for kor resources

+ - **sitemap.map**: cache for generated sitemap

+ - **restCache**: cache for rest replies

 #Instance documentation